 In 2011, he co-curated a twin city public art show, Yamuna-Elbe Public Art Outreach in Delhi and Hamburg.

 Ravi Agarwal has numerous publications to his credit, including Chemicals, Environment, Health: A Global Management Perspective, 2011; In the Shadow of the Vulture, 2009 and Immersion.
 Emergence, 2007.
-He has also contributed to Making a Difference, A collection of essays, ed.
-Rukmani Shekhar, 1998.
+He has also contributed to Making a Difference, a collection of essays, ed.
+Rukmini Shekhar, 1998.

-He is also a the Founder of Toxic Link, an enviornmental organisation.
+He is also a the Founder of Toxics Link, an enviornmental organisation.

 The artist lives and works in New Delhi.